healthykitchen101/healthykitchen101.com/kettles/reviews/mueller-austria/mueller-ultra-kettle-m99s.md

 After 5 Minutes: 203°F / 95.5°C

-The glass carafe of the Mueller Ultra doesn’t have the best material for heat retention.
-The kettle also doesn’t have temperature control for the Keep Warm feature.
+Glass carafes typically don’t retain heat as well as stainless steel kettles.
+The Mueller, being a basic electric kettle, doesn’t have temperature control or a Keep Warm function.

-Nonetheless, the kettle was able to maintain a slightly higher temperature than its similarly designed competitor.
+Nonetheless, the kettle was able to maintain a slightly higher temperature than  similarly designed competitors.
 After 5 minutes, the temperature only dropped to 203°F / 95.5°C from 212°F / 100°C, which equaled 7.5/10 in our scoreboard.

 Design
 ------